Abortion in Arkansas

-Abortion in Arkansas is illegal except when it is necessary to save the life of the pregnant individual.
+Abortion in Arkansas is illegal except when it is "necessary" to save the life of the pregnant individual.
+Due to imprecision in Arkansas law about what counts as "necessary" to save a patient's life, hospitals may refuse to perform abortions even to prevent major medical emergencies to the patient.
 Doctors determined to have performed an abortion face up to 10 years in prison and fines up to $100,000.

 History

 Legislative history

 By the end of the 1800s, all states in the Union except Louisiana had therapeutic exceptions in their legislative bans on abortions.
 In the late 1960s and early 1970s, Arkansas, Colorado, Georgia, Maryland, New Mexico, North Carolina and Oregon made reforms to their abortion laws, with most of these states providing more detailed medical guidance on when therapeutic abortions could be performed.
 An amendment to the state constitution in 1988 said, "The policy of Arkansas is to protect the life of every unborn child from conception until birth, to the extent permitted by the Federal Constitution.

 The state was one of twenty-three states in 2007 to have a detailed abortion-specific informed consent requirement.
 Georgia, Michigan, Arkansas and Idaho all required in 2007 that women must be provided by an abortion clinic with the option to view an image of their fetus if an ultrasound is used prior to the abortion taking place.
 Arkansas, Minnesota and Oklahoma all require that women seeking abortions after 20-weeks be verbally informed that the fetus may feel pain during the abortion procedure despite a Journal of the American Medical Association conclusion that pain sensors do not develop in the fetus until between weeks 23 and 30.
 Informed consent materials about fetal pain at 20-weeks in Arkansas, Georgia and Oklahoma says, "the unborn child has the physical structures necessary to experience pain."
 The Journal of the American Medical Association has concluded that pain sensors do not develop in the fetus until between weeks 23 and 30.
 In 2013, state Targeted Regulation of Abortion Providers (TRAP) law applied to medication induced abortions and private doctor offices.

 A bill banning abortion after twelve weeks was passed on January 31, 2013, by the Arkansas Senate, but vetoed in Arkansas by Governor Mike Beebe, but, on March 6, 2013, his veto was overridden by the Arkansas House of Representatives.
 A federal judge issued a temporary injunction against the Arkansas law in May 2013, and in March 2014, it was struck down by federal judge Susan Webber Wright, who described the law as unconstitutional.

 The Trigger Law SB149 was filed in the Arkansas Senate on January 22, 2019, by Jason Rapert and Mary Bentley.
 It became law on February 20, 2019.
 It bans all abortions, with the only exception being for the life of the pregnant individual.
 Performing an abortion is an unclassified felony with a fine of up to $100,000 or 10 years imprisonment.